Al-Ahwas Al-Ansari: Work and style

 He was recognized as an excellent poet during his lifetime, an opinion which has been maintained to this day in the Arab-speaking world, and his work influenced other important authors, like the satirical poet Abu Nawas, whom in turn influenced the Andalucian poet Ibn Quzman.

-As with many other arabic poets, Al-Ahwas' poems were published as a "Diwan" (Compilation of Poems), known as "Diwan Al-Ahwas Al-Ansari" (ديوان الأحوص الأنصاري), which is sporadically republished to this day.
+As with many other Arabic poets, Al-Ahwas' poems were published as a "Diwan" (Compilation of Poems), known as "Diwan Al-Ahwas Al-Ansari" (ديوان الأحوص الأنصاري), which is sporadically republished to this day.
 However, no full translation of this text into English has been made, except for some poems as part of a collection of Arabic Poetry translated into English by Charles Greville Tuetey.

 His poetry has been compared in style and quality to that of Umar ibn Abi Rabi'ah, and is described as highly rhythmical an aesthetically pleasing due to his use of parallelism of terms between verses, of repetition and of epanalepsis, which is the repetition of the first word of a verse at its end.

-His main literary compositions where ghazel (love poems), fakhr (boasting poems), hija (lampooning poems) and madih (panegyric poems); although his most know works are his satirical poems.
+His main literary compositions were ghazel (love poems), fakhr (boasting poems), hija (lampooning poems) and madih (panegyric poems); although his most know works are his satirical poems.